 3. War crimes

-The term ‘War Crimes’ typically refers to serious violations of the body of law and customs of armed conflict, often referred to as international humanitarian law (IHL).
-Prior to WWII, there was a degree of acceptance that the intrinsic nature of war necessarily entailed a decline in the standards of human behaviour normally expected, to a degree that was necessary to reach the ultimate goal of victory.
-This ethos was arguably perpetuated by the difficulty of regulating breaches of IHL, and prosecuting individuals.
-Undoubtedly, the phrase ‘silent enim leges inter arma’ (no law in war) is no longer accepted by the international community, as IHL attempts to govern behaviour during wartime.
-(There is however, the perpetual problem of enforceability with respect to the laws of war during active hostilities.)
+The term ‘War Crimes’ typically refers to serious violations of the body of law and customs of armed conflict, often referred to as international humanitarian law.
+Prior to the Second World War, there was a degree of acceptance that the intrinsic nature of war necessarily entailed a decline in the standards of human behaviour normally expected, to a degree that was necessary to reach the ultimate goal of victory.
+This ethos was arguably perpetuated by the difficulty of regulating breaches of international humanitarian law, and prosecuting individuals.
+Undoubtedly, the phrase silent enim leges inter arma (no law in war) is no longer accepted by the international community, as international humanitarian law attempts to govern behaviour during wartime.
+(There is, however, the perpetual problem of enforceability with respect to the laws of war during active hostilities.)

-The Charter of the Nuremberg International Military Tribunal (NIMT) included the explicit definition of War Crimes as, ‘violations of the laws or customs of war.
+The Charter of the Nuremberg International Military Tribunal (NIMT) included the explicit definition of War Crimes as ‘violations of the laws or customs of war.
 Such violations shall include, but not be limited to, murder, ill-treatment or deportation to slave labor or for any other purpose of civilian population of or in occupied territory, murder or ill-treatment of prisoners of war or persons on the seas, killing of hostages, plunder of public or private property, wanton destruction of cities, towns or villages, or devastation not justified by military necessity’.
 In the judgement of the Tribunal, it was stated that the crimes laid out in Article 6b of the Charter, ‘were already recognised as war crimes under international law’, including by provisions of the Hague Regulations of 1907.

-The Geneva Conventions, which were responsive to the atrocities committed during WWII, do not refer to ‘War Crimes’ per se, but rather ‘grave breaches’:
+The Geneva Conventions, which were responsive to the atrocities committed during the Second World War, do not refer to ‘War Crimes’ per se, but rather ‘grave breaches’:

 ‘Art.
 147. Grave breaches to which the preceding Article relates shall be those involving any of the following acts, if committed against persons or property protected by the present Convention: wilful killing, torture or inhuman treatment, including biological experiments, wilfully causing great suffering or serious injury to body or health, unlawful deportation or transfer or unlawful confinement of a protected person, compelling a protected person to serve in the forces of a hostile Power, or wilfully depriving a protected person of the rights of fair and regular trial prescribed in the present Convention, taking of hostages and extensive destruction and appropriation of property, not justified by military necessity and carried out unlawfully and wantonly’.

-ICL, in its relative modernity, has since been much more explicit regarding breaching the laws of war.
+Internatioanl criminal law, in its relative modernity, has since been much more explicit regarding breaching the laws of war.
 The next substantial contributions came from the ICTY and ICTR, which confirmed the grave breaches provisions as part of customary international law through their non-exhaustive definitions in their Statutes.
 The ICTY includes customs of war within its definition, whereas the ICTR refers solely to violations of Common Article 3 to the Geneva Conventions 1949 and Additional Protocol II 1977.